 We may collect and store information about your location to provide you with educational experiences or email updates that are tailored for your region.
-The location information we have access to may include (1) your ZIP or postal code, if you provide one to us and (2) the approximate geographic region your computer or mobile device is located in, as determined from your IP address.
-You may be able to change the settings on your computer or mobile device to prevent it from providing us with such IP information.
-We also have access to (3) your school or classroom location, if you (as a teacher) provide it to us, in order to allow us (with your permission) to display the classroom location on a map or in search results for parents looking for schools that teach computer science.
+The location information we have access to may include: (1) your ZIP or postal code, if you provide one to us; (2) the approximate geographic region your computer or mobile device is located in, as determined from your IP address (You may be able to change the settings on your computer or mobile device to prevent it from providing us with such IP information); (3) your school or classroom location, if you (as a teacher) provide it to us, in order to allow us (with your permission) to display the classroom location on a map or in search results for parents looking for schools that teach computer science.
 Code.org does not request or collect your exact GPS location, and your billing and shipping addresses are not used for these purposes.

 Code.org may use a variety of third-party service providers, such as email services to send email, analytics companies to understand our Website usage, and social networking platforms to host our videos.
 We may allow third-party service providers to place and read their own cookies, web beacons, and similar technologies to collect information through the Website.
 This technical information is collected directly and automatically by these third parties.

-Code.org does not allow advertising on our Website, and we do not have the ability to collect your web search history across third party Internet websites or search engines.
-(If you navigate to the Code.org Website via a web search, your web browser may automatically provide to us the web search term you used in order to find Code.org).
+Code.org does not allow advertising on our Website, and we do not have the ability to collect your web search history across third-party Internet websites or search engines.
+However, if you navigate to the Code.org Website via a web search, your web browser may automatically provide to us the web search term you used in order to find Code.org.
 Because Code.org doesn’t display advertising or track browsing on third party sites, we do not do anything different in response to “do not track” signals transmitted by web browsers.
-Certain third-party entities that we use to provide website functionality or social sharing - such as embedded YouTube videos or Facebook or Twitter sharing buttons - may collect Non-Personal Information for the purposes of online behavioral advertising, but our Website is designed to continue functioning in schools that disable access to YouTube, Facebook, or Twitter.
+Certain third-party entities that we use to provide website functionality – such as embedded YouTube videos – may collect Non-Personal Information for the purposes of online behavioral advertising, but our Website is designed to continue functioning in schools that disable access to YouTube.
+We also offer clearly marked links to visit Facebook or Twitter to share any of your creations on Code.org.
+Using an account on these third party social networking services is entirely at your option and under your control, and will not result in behavioral tracking of your browsing behavior on Code.org.
+However, because we know that these services use behavioral targeting as part of their advertising business model, we don’t offer links to these services to Students under the age of 13, or in schools that have blocked Internet access to these services.
 We encourage you to visit the following links if you would like to opt out of online behavioral advertising: http://www.networkadvertising.org/choices or http://www.aboutads.info/choices/.
-If you do want to opt out using these tools, you may need to opt out separately for each of your devices and for each Web browser on each device.
+If you do want to opt out from using these tools, you may need to opt out separately for each of your devices and for each web browser on each device.

 Student and Teacher profiles can NOT be customized with a photo.